dojot/dojot-microservice-sdk-js/README.md

 ```

 __NOTE THAT__ the {SCOPE} part is always the name of a configuration object.
-__NOTE THAT__ the object have always a depth of one, thus you should access the dotted ones like
+__NOTE THAT__ the object has always a depth of one, thus you should access the dotted ones like
 this:
 ```js
 obj.class2['param4.key1']